 Some companies ask physicians that helped them with product development review draft IFUs.
-However, these physicians are already familiar with your product, your company and they are highly skilled in the specific procedures your device will be used for.
-After your own experts have make their final edits to your draft IFU, you now need a “fresh set of eyes.”
+However, these physicians are already familiar with your product, your company, and they are highly skilled in the specific procedures your device will be used for.
+After your experts have made their final edits to your draft IFU, you now need a “fresh set of eyes.”
 The best approach is to validate the effectiveness of your IFU with potential users that don’t know you or your company.
 If your product requires animal performance testing or human clinical studies, you could use these studies to validate your IFU.
-However, I recommend conducting a simulated use study prior to conducting animal or human studies.
-Conducting a simulated use study prior to animal and human studies can prevent deviations from your documented protocols that were caused by inadequate review of the IFUs.
+However, I recommend conducting a simulated use study before conducting animal or human studies.
+Conducting a simulated use study before animal and human studies can prevent deviations from your documented protocols that were caused by the inadequate review of the IFUs.

 Methods of IFU validation

 The best method for validating your IFU is to perform a simulated use study or human factors study.
 The FDA published a human factors guidance document that can help you assess the risk of human factors and ergonomics.
 The FDA guidance requires that you identify your intended user population(s).
 For each individual population of users, you are required to have a minimum of 15 users for your study.
 If your product is not for specific indications, you may be able to select 15 users at a few sites randomly.
 However, if your device is intended for two different specialties, then you need to 30 users–15 for each specialization.
 I recommend recording a video of simulated use studies too.
 Videos identify small details that you might miss, and clips from the videos are useful in creating training videos for future users.